Flow With What You Know

 Non-Crossing == Invertible

 This non-crossing property is what allows these flows to be invertible (i.e., reversible), a property you sometimes hear in isolation when reading more formal descriptions of flow models.
+(This is in contrast to diffusion models, whose random walks don’t allow for invertibility.)

 So, at every point in space there’s a velocity vector telling the little bits of fluid where to go.
 And just like water or wind flows may depend not only on spatial position but also time, so too can our velocity vector field depend on position and time.